Showing: 1 - 10 of 11 RESULTS

 About the Coachella Valley Preserve

-The Coachella Valley Preserve spans over 20,000 acres of pristine wilderness, showcasing the stunning contrast between the vast desert terrain and the lush oasis that runs through it.
-Towering California fan palms provide shade and refuge for a diverse array of wildlife, creating a unique and rich ecosystem.
-The oasis in the Coachella Valley Preserve is primarily created by the because of the San Andreas Fault.
+The Coachella Valley Preserve spans over 20,000 acres of pristine wilderness.
+The oasis in the Coachella Valley Preserve is primarily created because of the San Andreas Fault.
 This fault line extends for about 800 miles through California.
 The movement along the fault has led to the upward movement of underground water, creating natural springs.
 In the Thousand Palms Oasis within the preserve, the water emerging from these springs provides a lifeline to the California fan palms, creating a lush oasis in the midst of the dry desert landscape.
 The palms, in turn, provide shade and a more humid microclimate, attracting a variety of plant and animal species that have adapted to this unique environment.

 Hiking Trails